Analytic solutions for the Bianchi I universe coupled to several barotropic perfect fluids: Gauge fixing and general description of the dynamics

 Finally, it is also interesting to analyze the qualitative behavior of the average Hubble factor \eqref{hubble},

 From this expression, it is easy to check that it diverges towards the singularity $a\to 0$ in all the cases, except for the case with $P=0$, $\Lambda>0$, and no other matter content.
 In the latter case, $H\to{\rm sgn}(\dot{a})\sqrt{\Lambda/3}$ as $a\to 0$.
 Concerning large volumes, that is, as $a\to+\infty$, on the one hand, for monotonic solutions with $\Lambda\geq 0$, the Hubble factor tends to ${\rm sgn}(\dot{a})\sqrt{\Lambda/3}$.
-On the other hand, for recollapsing solutions, (with $\Lambda<0$, or some other exotic species with a negative density that triggers the recollapse) the image of $H(\tau)$ is the whole real line, vanishing at $a_{\rm max}$.
-As for the velocities, for a given value of $a$, the anisotropies increase the value of $|H|$ as compared to its isotropic counterpart.
+On the other hand, for recollapsing solutions (with $\Lambda<0$, or some other exotic species with a negative density that triggers the recollapse), the image of $H(\tau)$ is the whole real line, and it vanishes at $a_{\rm max}$.
+In general, for a given value of $a$, the anisotropies increase the value of $|H|$ as compared to its isotropic counterpart.
 However, the effect of the anisotropies in $H$ dies off as $a$ expands, and under the presence of other species in the model with $\omega_s<1$, they will be subdominant for large volumes.

-\subsection{Explicit particular solutions}
+\section{Explicit particular solutions}

 Now that we have described the qualitative behavior of the system in the different cases, we will obtain certain explicit solutions for relevant scenarios.
 It is clear that the Friedmann equation \eqref{eq_friedmann} can be reduced to an integral,